-I’m a journalist whose work has appeared in the Los Angeles Daily News, Oakland Tribune, Torrance Daily Breeze, Pacific Standard and The Washington Post.
-While working at the Daily Breeze, I won the 2015 Pulitzer Prize for local reporting along with co-writer Rebecca Kimitch and editor Frank Suraci for uncovering a web of corruption in a small high school district serving low-income students in Los Angeles County.
+I’m a journalist whose work has appeared in the Washington Post, Daily Beast, Los Angeles Daily News, Oakland Tribune, Torrance Daily Breeze and Pacific Standard.
+While working at the Daily Breeze, I won the 2015 Pulitzer Prize for local reporting alongside co-writer Rebecca Kimitch and editor Frank Suraci for uncovering a web of corruption in a small high school district serving low-income students in Los Angeles County.
 I grew up in Grand Forks, ND, where I landed my first-ever newspaper job: trudging through the snow as a delivery boy.
 I later attended and graduated from the University of Minnesota.
-I now work in the communications department of USC Shoah Foundation in Los Angeles and as a freelance journalist.

 * 2015 Pulitzer Prize, local reporting, Investigation of the Centinela Valley School District